Jenova-Framework/J.E.N.O.V.A/README.md

 - **Jenova Framework**: The framework contains Jenova Runtime and JenovaSDK.
 - **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer, etc.
 - **JenovaSDK**: An optional component of Jenova Runtime, providing helpers and APIs for hot-reloading, global allocation/access, etc.
+- **JenovaRTX**: A real-time RTX-powered path tracer for Godot developed using Jenova Framework featuring DLSS 4.0 and Ray Reconstruction.

 ## 🛠️ Current Features
 - Super Lightweight (5MB)